 Nearly 80 percent of first-year students arrive at Gettysburg saying they plan to study abroad.
 Four years later when they graduate, 60 percent have spent at least one semester studying globally.
-Gettysburg College ranks 8th in the nation for study abroad participation among baccalaureate institutions.
+Gettysburg College consistently ranks at the top in the nation for study abroad participation among baccalaureate institutions.
 We are very proud of this ranking and of the impactful experiences our students have, yet we want to make sure that all students see themselves as good candidates for study abroad.
 For that, we need your help!

 - Myth: Students in certain majors (the sciences, for example) are not able to study abroad.

 - Reality: Many of our science faculty are engaged in global research and teaching, and they encourage their students to gain a global perspective by studying abroad.
 Our students in physics, life sciences, mathematics, and computer science can—and do—study abroad, and the benefits are obvious as they enter graduate schools and the multicultural workforce.
 Did you know that two-thirds of patents filed in Pennsylvania included an international team member?

 - Myth: Student-athletes are not able to study abroad.

 - Reality: We lend our full support to student-athletes who study globally.
 Year after year we see that our athletes who study abroad bring the confidence, flexibility, and leadership skills they developed abroad back to our teams and campus, and we all benefit.

 High Financial Need

 - Myth: Students with significant financial need are not able to study abroad.